 Click photo to enlarge

-Emerald ash borer (EAB) is a north-east Asian beetle that was unintentionally introduced into North America in packing material in 2002.
-Once introduced, EAB does not quickly spread great distances on its own.
-It is, however, easily transported from infested to noninfested areas in ash firewood, wood chips, and nursery stock.
-Unfortunately, as is the case for most newly introduced species, EAB arrived in North America with none of its Asian predators, parasites or diseases ready to control its populations here.
-EAB therefore has rather quickly made itself at home in the northeastern United States, Fairfax County and most of Virginia included.
+The emerald ash borer (Agrilus planipennis), also known as EAB, is a northeastern Asian beetle that was unintentionally introduced into North America via packing material in 2002.
+EAB does not quickly spread great distances on its own.
+It is, however, easily transported from infested to uninfested areas in ash firewood, wood chips, and nursery stock.
+Unfortunately, as is the case for most newly introduced species, EAB arrived in North America without any of its Asian predators, parasites, or diseases ready to control its populations here.
+EAB therefore has rather quickly made itself at home in the northeastern United States including Fairfax County and most of Virginia.

 Signs and Symptoms of an EAB infestation